In search of necessary and sufficient conditions to solve parabolic Anderson model with rough noise

 \section{Preliminaries}

-In this section we first introduce some notations and facts that will be used in this paper.
-Let $\cC_0^{\infty}(\RR^+\times\RR^d)$ be the space of infinitely differentiable functions with compact support on $\RR^+\times\RR^d$.
-Since we shall work on the fractional Brownian noise whose Hurst parameters can be greater than $1/2$ for some coordinates and less than $1/2$ for other coordinates and since we are only concerned with the parabolic Anderson model, it is more convenient for us to introduce scalar product by using the Fourier transform with respect to spatial variables.
+In this section, we begin by introducing the notations and facts that will be used throughout this paper.
+Let $\cC_0^{\infty}(\RR_+\times\RR^d)$ be the space of infinitely differentiable functions with compact support on $\RR_+\times\RR^d$.
+Given that we will be dealing with the fractional Brownian noise whose Hurst parameters can be greater than $1/2$ for some coordinates while being less than $1/2$ for others, and since we are only concerned with the parabolic Anderson model, it is more convenient for us to introduce the scalar product by using the Fourier transform with respect to the spatial variables.